Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/_index.md

 title: "About kernel customization"
 linkTitle: "Customize the kernel"
 weight: 170
---- Depending on the operating system, some customization may be mandatory to ensure that {{< TransferCFT/axwayvariablesComponentShortName  >}} operates correctly, and to maintain the overall system performance levels.
+---Depending on the operating system, some customization may be mandatory to ensure that {{< TransferCFT/axwayvariablesComponentShortName  >}} operates correctly, and to maintain the overall system performance levels.